demisto/content/Packs/AzureSentinel/Integrations/AzureSentinel/README.md

 ### azure-sentinel-delete-watchlist
 ***
-Delete a watchlists from Azure Sentinel.
+Delete a watchlist from Azure Sentinel.

 #### Base Command